Most small businesses have a sales workflow that’s unique to their product, customer base, and team size.

 - Do they plan to make this purchase in the immediate future?

-Considering the number of messages prospects get every day, sales reps need to cut through the noise with their outreach efforts.
+Considering the number of messages prospects get every day, sales reps need to cut through the noise with their sales outreach efforts.

 One way to do this is by getting creative with subject lines.